krinkinmu/krinkinmu.github.io/_posts/2020-07-05-beaglebone-software-update.md

 ```

 > *NOTE:* *am335x-boneblack-wireless.dtb* is a [DeviceTree] file that is
-  specific for [BeagleBoneBlackWireless].
-For the [BeagleBoneBlack] you should
+  specific for [BeagleBone Black Wireless].
+For the [BeagleBone Black] you
-  be able to find a different [DeviceTree] file in the same directory.
+  should be able to find a different [DeviceTree] file in the same directory.

 ## U-Boot